digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - `--region` - region name where the registry is going to be provisioned (you can list all the available regions via the `doctl registry options available-regions` command).
 - `--subscription-tier` - subscription tier to use (you can list all the available tiers via the `doctl registry options subscription-tiers` command).

 After completion, you should have a new private docker registry created.
-Verify that the docker registry was created successfully:
+Verify that the docker registry was created successfully (`tekton-ci` registry name is provided as an example):

 ```shell
 doctl registry get tekton-ci